 Azure VNet Route Selection

-In this blog post, we continue the discovery of virtual networking in Microsoft Azure including in-depth coverage of VNet route tables, subnets, and the process of route selection.
+In this blog post we continue discovery of the virtual networking in Microsoft Azure.

 Microsoft Azure Administrator Associate Exam (AZ-104) includes these topics in its blueprint:

-We covered basic concepts listed in the first bullet point in the previous article.
+We covered basic concepts listed in the first bullet point in the previous article (url).

-This article starts with discussing VNet peering and then dives into additional topics not covered in the first part of the article, such as Azure route tables, network routes, and best route selection process.
+This article starts with discussing VNet peering, and also then dives into additional topics not covered in the first part of the article, such as Azure route tables, network routes and best route selection process.

 VNet Peering